 Like Dorothy and her fantasized lions, tigers and bears on the road to Oz, we all face fears and trials in our lives.
 They’re part of God’s reasonably priced, all-inclusive package deal.
 You may also encounter, as I have, more than one witch or fake wizard along the way.
 But I’ve managed to come this far mostly intact, only slightly scarred.

-Some years ago I thought I may have earned enough material for a memoir — the hard way — even if just for family and friends.
-Therapy for me, maybe helping someone stay strong, not give up.
-Besides, picturing my plight in print often helped me get through difficult times.
+Some years ago I thought I might have earned enough material for a memoir — the hard way — even if only for family and friends.
+Therapy for me, maybe helping someone else stay strong, not give up.
+Besides, picturing my plight in print often helped me get through some scary times.

-But I’ve been too busy holding on for dear life, only occasionally jotting down notes.
+But I’ve been busy holding on for dear life, just jotting occasional notes.
 My working title: “The Perils of Eileen.”
 Subtitle: “Still Hanging in There.”
-My inspiration: the intrepid heroine of the silent movie serial “The Perils of Pauline,” first filmed in 1914.
+My inspiration: another intrepid young woman, the heroine of the silent movie serial “The Perils of Pauline,” first filmed in 1914.
 Somewhat before I appeared on the scene, but not by much.
 I’m 79 now, the same age as Grandma Moses when she was recognized for her colorful folk paintings.
 You never know.

 Although she endured many perilous predicaments, I was surprised to learn Pauline never clung to a cliff or lay bound on a railroad track.
 Neither have I. Yet.
 But in the mid-1960’s I did fall through the infamous gap between the Long Island Railroad platform and train just as it was about to leave the Laurelton, New York station.